yardenshoham/nalgeon.github.io/content/posts/2023/sqlean-regexp/index.md

 Regular expressions are probably the most powerful text processing tool without programming.

 SQLite does not support regular expressions by default.
-But you can easily enable them using the `regexp` extension.
+However, you can easily enable them using the `sqlean-regexp` extension.

 > **Note**.
-Unlike other DBMS, adding extensions in SQLite is a breeze.
+Unlike other DBMS, adding extensions to SQLite is a breeze.
 Download a file, run one database command — and you are good to go.

-With `regexp`, matching a string against a pattern becomes as easy as:
+With `sqlean-regexp`, matching a string against a pattern becomes as easy as:

 ```sql
 -- count messages containing digits